mationai/video-utils/README.md

 gen_preview.py path/to/video.mp4 1
 ```

-This will generate a video preview image and prints out the markdown linking syntax.
+This will generate a video preview image and also print out the markdown linking syntax.

 ![](assets/out-yellow-preview720.jpg "Embedded Video Preview Image")